assembler-institute/react-ecommerce-typescript/README.md

 Basic understanding of JavaScript and React concepts.

-### 📚 Phase 2: React Router, useContext, useReducer, Inputs, and Forms
+### 📚 Phase 2: React Router, useContext, Inputs, and Forms

 In Phase 2, we will level up our React skills by introducing more advanced concepts.

 - React Router: Learn how to implement client-side routing and navigation using React Router.
 This will enable you to create different pages and handle user interactions effectively.
 - useContext: Understand how to use the useContext hook to share state across components without prop drilling.
-- useReducer: Learn how to manage complex state logic using the useReducer hook.
 - Inputs and Forms: Implement forms and handle user input to create functionalities such as login, register, and logout pages.

 ⚛️ By the end of Phase 2, you will be able to implement a login, register page and logout functionality.
 You will also implement a checkout cart feature in your e-commerce platform.